Environmental Impacts of Vaping

-Everything you need to know about vaping and the environment.
+Everything to know about vaping and the environment.

 Many of us are trying to reduce plastic waste these days since we're all trying to be eco-friendly.
 Almost no vape juice brand uses glass bottles anymore, although most still use single-use plastic bottles.

-What are the likely effects of vaping on the environment, and how can we reduce our plastic waste while we vape?
+What is the environmental impact of vaping, and how can we reduce our plastic waste while we vape?

 Does vaping have the same environmental impact as smoking?